 To brew its delectable, caffeinated espresso, Starbucks uses an espresso machine known as the Mastrena.

-Manufactured by Thermoplan AG in Switzerland, the Mastrena was designed for Starbucks.
+Manufactured by Thermoplan AG in Switzerland (a Swiss company) the Mastrena was designed for Starbucks.
 The coffee giant has exclusive rights to the Mastrena.

 Thermoplan AG is a kitchen appliances manufacturer that was established by Domenic Steiner in 1974.
 The brand has always made products for the restaurant and foodservice sector.

 In 1999, Thermoplan and Starbucks linked up and Thermoplan began producing espresso machines for the brand.
 The rest is history.

 What Is the Starbucks Mastrena?
 Is It High-Quality?